 That’s a no.

-It was probably Sarah the Freelancer from hundreds of miles away that’s never even met Bob the HVAC Guy and literally writes articles Every.
-Single.
-Day.
+It was probably Sarah the Freelancer from hundreds of miles away that’s never even met Bob the HVAC Guy and writes articles day in, and day out.

 Here is where my problem arises.
 If Bob didn’t write it and Sarah did, would it kill Bob to credit her?
 To give her space for her bio at the end of the post?